12 Apr The Ultimate Guide to Diversifying your Photography Income

 There are dozens of big, generalist, stock photography agencies out there.
 And what they do is take your images and try to sell them to anyone who needs photos.
 Generally these larger agencies will be selling business to business.
 So clients will be newspapers, educational textbook publishers, advertising agencies – anyone who needs photographs for premium projects.

 These are two images that have done relatively well for me at general stock photography libraries.
 You see, they’re generic enough to do well for a wide variety of clients who are looking to purchase images.
-Oliver the rabbit has appear on vets websites, a rescue charity, and even on bottles of medication that went into stores.
+Oliver the rabbit has appeared on vets websites, a rescue charity, and even on bottles of medication that went into stores.
 Whereas the apples have been used on personal trainers websites, websites about health and nutrition, and have even in a few newspapers.
+Both continue to contribute to my passive photography income well after they were shot.

 Of course, sometimes the big general stock agencies can have quite specialist collections within them too, and if you are a specialist photographer you can do well at them.
 I used to know a photographer who was a horticultural scientist.
 His had a massive library of images of plants which were all correctly labelled with their Latin names as well as other helpful information.
 His images were featured around the world on websites and in books because picture researchers always knew that they could count on his captions as being correct.
 If you are a specialist photographer you can really get great results from stock when you begin .diversifying your photography income